 Blood Sugar and Diabetes

-Doctors always suggest losing weight to those who have diabetes or whose blood sugar levels are regularly high.
-The keto diet has been shown to produce rapid weight loss over short periods of time, and adding MCT oil to the mix can help even more.
+Doctors always suggest that people who have diabetes or whose blood sugar levels are regularly high should lose weight.
+The keto diet has been shown to produce rapid weight loss over short periods, and adding MCT oil to the mix can help even more.

 But there’s evidence that the use of MCT oil without an accompanying keto diet may also help diabetics manage their disease, by promoting fat burning and reducing the amount of dietary fat they store.

-In one study, half of the diabetic participants took MCT oil with their food for 90 days, while the other half took corn oil, which is a long-chain triglyceride.
-Those using the MCT oil saw reductions in both insulin resistance and body weight; the LCT oil users did not.
-One possible factor: the MCT oil apparently lowered appetite, so that group of participants ate less during the study period.
+In one study, half of the diabetic participants took MCT oil with their food for 90 days, while the other half took LCT-loaded corn oil.
+Those using MCT oil saw reductions in both insulin resistance and body weight; the LCT oil users did not.
+One possible factor: the MCT oil appeared to lower appetite, so that group of participants ate less during the study period.

 A different project followed ten people who took insulin to treat their diabetes.
 It turned out that those whose diets also included substantial amounts of MCTs found it 30% easier to maintain healthy blood sugar levels.

 And one more study found that high levels of MCT consumption by overweight men led to greater energy expenditure and fat burning.

 Energy Levels and Workout Performance